eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 ## Be eventual

-When writing tests for an eventual consistent system you might need to test an asynchronous behaviour that _does not_ return a `Future`.
+When writing tests for an eventual consistent system you might need to test an asynchronous behavior that _does not_ return a `Future`.
 ScalaTest comes with the trait `Eventually` which fills this need so that you don't have to sleep.

 ```